jython/devguide/index.rst

 Other Interpreter Implementations
 ---------------------------------

-This guide is specifically for contributing to Python on the JVM, also known as Jython.
+This guide is specifically for contributing to Jython, that is, Python on the JVM.
 (While most of the standard library is written in Python, the interpreter core is written in Java and integrates most easily with the Java SE and EE ecosystems).